Horse Slaughter Facts and FAQs

 If there is a ban on horse slaughter, will horse rescue and retirement groups have the resources to take care of unwanted horses?
 Should the government have to pay for the care of horses voluntarily given up by their owners?

 Hundreds of horse rescue organizations operate around the country, and additional facilities are being established.
+AWI leads the Homes for Horses Coalition, a national network of over 500 equine rescues and sanctuaries dedicated to ending horse slaughter and supporting horses in need.
 However, not every horse currently going to slaughter will need to be absorbed into the rescue community.
 Many are marketable horses who will be sold to new owners.
 Sick and elderly horses should be euthanized by a licensed veterinarian.
 It is not the government's responsibility to provide for the care of horses voluntarily given up by their owners.

-Approximately 920,000 horses die annually in this country (10 percent of an estimated population of 9.2 million) and the vast majority are not slaughtered, but euthanized and rendered or buried without any negative environmental impact.
-Just over 100,000 horses were slaughtered in the US 2008.
+There are over 6 million horses in the United States, according to the American Horse Council.
+The vast majority of US horses who die annually are not slaughtered but are euthanized and rendered or buried without any negative environmental impact.
+Just over 20,000 horses were exported from the United States for slaughter in 2023.
 If slaughter were no longer an option and these horses were rendered or buried instead, this would represent a small increase in the number of horses being disposed of in this manner—an increase that the current infrastructure can certainly sustain.

-Additionally, humane euthanasia and carcass disposal is highly affordable and widely available.
-The average cost of having a horse humanely euthanized and safely disposing of the animal's carcass is approximately $225, while the average monthly cost of keeping a horse is approximately $200.
+Additionally, humane euthanasia and carcass disposal is affordable and widely available.
+The average cost of having a horse humanely euthanized and safely disposing of the animal's carcass is approximately $500, while the average monthly cost of keeping a horse is approximately $400–$1,500.

 If there is a ban on horse slaughter in the United States, will there be an increase in the export of horses for foreign slaughter?
 Will horses suffer from longer transport for slaughter in countries where there may be weaker welfare laws?

 The SAFE Act contains clear provisions prohibiting the export of horses for slaughter abroad, as well as clear enforcement and penalty provisions.
 Risk of federal prosecution and the high costs associated with illegally transporting horses long distances for slaughter abroad are strong deterrents.
-Ironically, the very organizations most critical of the recent closure of the three domestic horse slaughter plants due to the subsequent surge in horses going to slaughter in Mexico are working to defeat passage of the SAFE Act.
-In doing so, they are working in tandem with the companies that until recently slaughtered horses here and which now are buying horses in the US and shipping them to their plants in Mexico and Canada.
+Ironically, the very organizations most critical of the surge in horses going to slaughter in Mexico following closure of the three domestic horse slaughter plants are working to defeat passage of the SAFE Act.
+In doing so, they are working in tandem with the companies that slaughtered horses here and which now are buying horses in the United States and shipping them to their plants in Mexico and Canada.

 Is it true that no standards exist for horse rescue facilities that take unwanted horses?